abdullin/viva-tools/README.md

 This is a work in progress and is likely to stay this way for the years to come.
 The goal here is to learn more about the hardware through the unique perspective that Viva/Azido tooling provides.
 Ultimately, to get back to the hobby project of building a robotic hand.

-*Read the story below for the updates.*
+- *Read the story below for the updates.*
+- Ask questions on the [Discord channel](https://discord.gg/XDrbprPV) (currently I'm the only one there :)

 # The story